Alpenglow Gear’s Story

 The Alpenblow’s Iterations over Time

-In the month leading up to the sabbatical, Tom modified a fan from DigiKey with a 3D-printed housing and set off.
-Promptly, he got shin splints and went home to heal.
-Moping about, Tom alternated between Ibuprofen doses and making new versions of the inflator until healed.
+Before setting off, Tom modified a cooling fan with a 3D-printed housing and brought it along to the PCT Southern terminus to start.
+Tom promptly developed shin splints and went home to heal up.
+Moping about, Tom alternated between Ibuprofen doses and making updates to the inflator until healed and returning to trail.

-2000ish miles later, Gadget (Tom) & the Alpenblow reached the Northern terminus!
+2000ish miles later, Tom & the Alpenblow reached the Northern terminus, earning a new trail name: Gadget!

 Gadget at the Canadian Border, Alpenblow in Tow

 Tom lasted about three months back at his desk job before resigning to work full-time bringing the Alpenblow to the ultralight gear market.
-Additionally, development work continues on the Alpenflow, Alpenstow, Alpenshow, and Alpenfaux.
+Additionally, development work continues on the Alpenflow and Alpenstow.